What to Expect at the Emergency Room

 A local hospital emergency room can provide immediate medical attention.
 The emergency room responds to both the physical trauma of the assault and the process of collecting evidence in case you wish to report to law enforcement.
-Rape victim advocacy services are also available at many Chicago hospitals to provide support and referrals.
+Advocacy services are also available at many Chicago hospitals to provide support and referrals.

 Hospitals in Illinois are required to notify the local police department that treatment has been given to a sexual assault survivor.
 However, you are not required to file a police report nor talk with the police.

 You will be given consent forms to allow the medical personnel to examine, treat, and administer medication to you, and to release information to the police.
 An advocate will explain the exam procedures to you and can be present throughout the exam.